Esquire Network: Relaunch as Esquire Network

-2016–2017 carriage decline
+Decline and carriage disputes

-Throughout 2015 and into 2016, the majority of the original programs produced for Esquire Network ended up being low-rated, with only the youth football reality series Friday Night Tykes and the network's Men in Blazers–produced live broadcasts of Pamplona's running of the bulls receiving any critical acclaim or notice.
+Throughout 2015 and 2016, the majority of the original programs produced for Esquire Network were canceled due to low ratings, with only the youth football reality series Friday Night Tykes and the network's Men in Blazers–produced live broadcasts of Pamplona's Running of the Bulls receiving any critical acclaim or notice.
 The rest of its lineup was criticized for depending on derivative and "copycat" formats of better programming, which was often found on other networks or produced for free consumption independently and uploaded to streaming video providers such as YouTube and Vimeo.
-After only several months, the network stopped airing repeats of Late Night with Jimmy Fallon after its February 2014 end, immediately upon his move to the higher-profile Tonight Show, which NBC refused to dilute the value of with cable repeats.
+After only several months, the network discontinued airing repeats of Late Night after then-host Jimmy Fallon moved to The Tonight Show in February 2014, which NBC refused to air repeats of on cable television.

-American Ninja Warrior, which had started on G4, was expected to be a linchpin of Esquire Network's lineup, but with the delay of the network's launch to the fall of 2013, NBCUniversal did not want to wait to launch the season, and the program had success airing on NBC during the summer as repeats in previous seasons.
-The show's sixth season, which had been taped expecting to air as part of Esquire Network and visually featured its logo in prominent places, then moved to NBC for the 2014 summer season, and airing as a new season on the broadcast network, proved the show's worth with great ratings.
-NBCUniversal decided to move the series permanently to NBC, leaving Esquire Network with repeats rather than new episodes, and even before its launch, removing one of the network's G4-era critical series from being used to promote its other content.
+American Ninja Warrior, which first premiered on G4, was expected to be on Esquire Network's original lineup, with its fifth season scheduled to premiere in summer 2013 on the network, but with the delay of the network's launch to September 2013, NBCUniversal opted not to wait until then for the season premiere, and the program had success airing on NBC during the summer as repeats in previous seasons.
+The show's sixth season, which had been taped expecting to air as part of Esquire Network and visually featured its logo in prominent places, then moved to NBC for the 2014 summer season, and airing as a new season on the broadcast network, which had high ratings and subsequent popularity.
+NBCUniversal decided to move the series permanently to NBC, leaving Esquire Network with repeats rather than to air new episodes, and even before its launch, removing one of the network's G4-era critical series from being used to promote its other content.

-Though it did receive a spin-off as consolation, Team Ninja Warrior, Esquire Network had no other compatible programming to promote it, and it never cracked the top 100 cable shows in any of its first season airings.
+Although it did receive a spin-off as consolation, Team Ninja Warrior, Esquire Network had no other compatible programming to promote it, and it never broke into the top 100 cable shows in any of its first season airings.
 It was moved to USA Network for its second season and beyond.